 TCPA establishes regulations for telemarketing calls, text messages, faxes, and voicemails, as well as Voice over Internet Protocol (VoIP) calls.

 Regulations under the TCPA set specific limits on telemarketing practices, including permissible call times and the necessity of maintaining a Do-Not-Call (DNC) list.
-With potential fines reaching up to $1,500 per violation, understanding and adhering to TCPA regulations is not just a legal obligation but a critical factor for your business’s financial health.
+With fines of $500 per violation, and up to $1,500 for willful or knowing infractions, understanding and adhering to TCPA regulations is not just a legal obligation but a critical factor for your business's financial health.

 Principal TCPA considerations include: